mmmmmtasty/PiZeroDoorbell/README.md

 - Sets volume to customizable value for doorbell then resets to original value
 - Works with radio streams, TV and Sonos queues/playlists
 - Easily customisable through basic configuration file
+- Sends email alerts when visitors arrive
+- Flashes Hue lights

 ## Upcoming features

-- Notify with  Phillips Hue lights (quick dim/quick burst of light/colour change)
-- SMS when doorbell is triggered with link to a live video stream (requires Raspberry Pi Camera)
+- Attach photo to email or link to a live video stream (requires Raspberry Pi Camera)
 - Triggered by Bluetooth button instead of Amazon Dash
 - Allow multiple Sonos players to be defined for doorbell sound playback